Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear context for when to use this tool (for timezone conversion with IANA rules), but does not explicitly state when not to use it or name alternatives among siblings, such as 'compare_system_clock' for system-dependent comparisons.
+The description mentions independence from system clock and use of IANA tzdata, giving context for when to use it.
+However, it does not explicitly state when not to use it or compare with alternatives among siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.